-Our Guardian XT and Guardian XO products are still in the development and testing phase, and, although we began initial production of our Sapien 6M product in September 2022, we continue to test the Sapien 6M.
-We currently believe that we will begin initial production of commercial units of the Guardian XT by the end of 2022, and that the Guardian XT and Sapien 6M will be available for delivery to customers in early 2023.
-We currently believe that we will begin initial production of commercial units of the Guardian XO in the second half of 2023.
-However, these events may occur later or not at all and therefore delivery of our various products to customers could be beyond these estimated dates.
-Such timelines may be delayed, including due to challenges in recruiting skilled employees, difficulties in securing components and materials, design and development delays, difficulties relating to manufacturing of the units and other factors discussed under "Initial production of commercial units of our Guardian XT and Guardian XO products may be delayed beyond our current expectations and therefore initial delivery to customers and receipt of anticipated revenue could be delayed."
-Any delay in the design, development, production and release of new products, including due to integration, safety and performance issues.
+Our core products, the Guardian XO and Guardian XT, are still in the development and testing phase.
+Initial production of commercial units of the Guardian XO and Guardian XT is not expected to begin until the end of 2022 and may occur later or not at all and therefore initial delivery to customers could be beyond early 2023.
+Such timeline may be delayed, including due to challenges in recruiting skilled employees, difficulties in securing components and materials, design and development delays, difficulties relating to manufacturing of the units and other factors discussed under "-Initial production of commercial units of our core products, the Guardian XO and Guardian XT, may be delayed beyond the end of 2022 and therefore initial delivery to customers could be beyond early 2023."
+Any delay in the design, development, production and release of our products could materially damage our brand, business, prospects, financial condition and operating results.
+We may experience delays in the design, development, production and release of new products, including due to integration, safety and performance issues.
 To the extent we delay the commercial launch of our robotic systems, our growth prospects and operating results will likely be adversely affected.